-On 07 April 2021: the European Medicines Agency (EMA)’s safety committee has concluded its review of very rare cases of unusual blood clots with AstraZeneca vaccine.
-EMA finds possible link to very rare cases of unusual blood clots with low blood platelets.
-EMA confirms overall benefit-risk remains positive.
+On 07 April 2021: the European Medicines Agency (EMA)’s safety committee has concluded its review of very rare cases of unusual blood clots with the AstraZeneca vaccine.
+EMA finds a possible link to very rare cases of unusual blood clots with low blood platelets.
+EMA confirms that the overall benefit-risk remains positive.

 March 23-25, 2021 update